stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 <!-- communicate clearer -->
 ### Communicate clearer
 One major part of a researcher's job is to communicate your ideas clearly.
 These ideas are oft very abstract in nature, and more often than not fairly complex.
 As a consequence, one of the skills that I have acquired over time is to communicate such ideas clearer.
 I've learned to guess at what level of knowledge my audience was, and which concepts and what context I need to explain such that my ideas can be understood.
-Also, being better in writing and being better at structuring my thoughts certainly helped the communicatin aspect too.
+Also, being better in writing and being better at structuring my thoughts certainly helped the communication aspect too.

 <!-- systematic approach to problems -->
 ### Systematic problem solving